markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 223 - Understanding the call stack

-In Step 5, the wrote, "In the `CallStackExceptionHandling` console app project, add a reference to the `CallStackExceptionHandlingLib` class library project, as shown in the following markup:
+In Step 5, I wrote, "In the `CallStackExceptionHandling` console app project, add a reference to the `CallStackExceptionHandlingLib` class library project, as shown in the following markup:
 ```xml
 <ItemGroup>
   <ProjectReference Include="..\CallStackExceptionHandlingLib\CallStackExceptionHandlingLib.csproj" />